olewicki/olewicki.github.io/index.md

 # Research interests
 Continual learning for Software Engineering, Machine Learning, Continuous Integration, Build Automation.

-My Master thesis was called *On the Cost and Value of Build Automation*.
+My Master's thesis was called *On the Cost and Value of Build Automation*.

 # Study Background